AwesomeMobileApps/mobile-app-do-i-need-to-sleep-rest/README.md

 # DO I NEED TO REST?

-A React Native Expo app that analyzes your face to determine if you need rest, a nap, or sleep.
+**Do I Need To Rest** is a React Native Expo app that analyzes your face to determine if you need rest, a nap, or sleep.

 ## Features